 After the Non-Cooperation Movement was suspended in February 1922 due to violence that took place at Chauri Chaura, the Indian National Congress saw the emergence of two opposing factions.
 One of the factions wanted to enter the legislative councils to hinder the working of the British Indian govt. from within, while the other faction wanted to continue the non-cooperation and pressed for more radical mass agitations.
-The former faction led by Motilal Nehru and C.R Das formed a separate party within the Congress, called Swaraj Party or Congress-Khilafat Swarajya party.
-Both factions in their own capacities carried out the struggle for the years to come until the Simon Commission and Great Depression of the 1930s that brought things to a boil, ultimately leading to the Civil Disobedience Movement in India
+The former faction led by Motilal Nehru and C.R Das formed a separate party within the Congress, called Swaraj Party or Congress-Khilafat Swarajya Party.
+Both factions in their own capacities carried out the struggle for the years to come until the Simon Commission and the Great Depression of the 1930s that brought things to a boil, ultimately leading to the Civil Disobedience Movement in India

 What was the Civil Disobedience Movement (CDM) and when did it take place?